 A student credit card can be a great way to start building credit while in school.
 The Capital One SavorOne Student Cash Rewards Credit Card and Discover it® Student Cash Back are two good options to consider to build credit and earn rewards.
 With either card, you can earn cash back on a wide variety of everyday purchases.
 Neither card charges an annual fee and both offer flexible rewards redemption options.

 So which card is better suited for student spending?
-We’re taking a closer look to help you decide.
+We’ll take a closer look to help you decide.

-Capital One SavorOne Rewards for Students vs. Discover it Student highlights
+Capital One SavorOne Student Cash Rewards vs. Discover it® Student Cash Back Back highlights

-Both the Capital One SavorOne Rewards for Students and the Discover it Student Cash Back offer a rewards program.
+Both the Capital One SavorOne Student Cash Rewards and the Discover it® Student Cash Back offer a rewards program, welcome bonus and no annual fee.
 But there are some differences between the two that are worth pointing out.
-So we compared some of the key features of both cards head to head:
+Here’s how the two cards compare on key features:

 Annual fee winner: Tie

-When comparing the Capital One SavorOne Rewards for Students versus Discover it Student cards, they both score high marks for charging no annual fee.
-No annual fee is a good thing, as it won’t detract from the value of any rewards you’re earning.
+Both cards score high marks for not charging an annual fee.
+Not paying an annual fee is a good thing, as it won’t detract from the rewards you’re earning.